shkumaraman/shkumaraman.github.io/php-backend/README.md

 - 🛠️ **Composer & Git** are pre-installed — install PHP packages directly from the terminal
 - 🖥️ **No SSH Needed:** The Web Terminal handles all server management from your browser
 - 🔄 **mod_rewrite:** Enabled by default — Laravel, WordPress, and other frameworks work out of the box
+- 🔀 **Custom Domain:** Use a Cloudflare Worker to mask your HF Space URL with your own domain — completely free

 ---